 Transitions are used to stiffen a system, such as w-beam guardrail before a more rigid barrier such as a bridge rail.
 Stiffening is accomplished by nesting the rail elements, using bigger posts and reducing the post spacing.
-The transitions that are currently used are shown in the Standard Plans M 21-01.
+The transitions that are currently used are shown in the Standard Plans beginning at C-25.20 and vary depending on the transition section type.